Kyntaz/email-blaster-9000/README.md

-# email-blaster-9000
+# EMAIL BLASTER 9000
-THE EMAIL BLASTER 9000
+THE EMAIL BLASTER 9000, blasts all of your emails, fast!